GrapeCity/DsExcel-Java/README.md

 * Out of memerory occurs while loading an Excel file.(DOCXLS-1279)
 * Stack overflow occurs while saving to PDF file.(DOCXLS-1315)
 * Exception is thrown while loading a xlsm file.(DOCXLS-1335)
-* Calculation results from GCExcel doesn't match the results from MSExcel.(DOCXLS-1322, DOCXLS-1323)
+* Calculation results from DsExcel doesn't match the results from MSExcel.(DOCXLS-1322, DOCXLS-1323)
-* Cell Style is not correct after GcExcel toJSON and then SpreadJS fromJSON.(DOCXLS-1334)
+* Cell Style is not correct after DsExcel toJSON and then SpreadJS fromJSON.(DOCXLS-1334)
 ## 2.2.2
 ### Enhancements
 * Customer can overwrite current function implementation when registering a new custom function.(DOCXLS-1146)